“Nurturing Seasonal Harmony In Your Yoga Practice and Daily Life”

 Peak Pose: Revolved Crescent Lunge — awakening inner fire + truth

-Signature Transition: Twisted Runners Lunge → Revolved Crescent Lunge → Sweep back to Standing Splits (clearing internal resistance)
+Signature Transition: Twisted Runners Lunge → Revolved Crescent Lunge→ Walk back to Standing Splits (clearing internal resistance)

 Pranayama: Kapalabhati (Skull Shining Breath – ignites will + clears heaviness)